bormaxi8080/osint-timeline/DRAFT.md

 VSquare: Russian spies still call Brussels home: https://euromaidanpress.com/2023/11/16/vsquare-russian-spies-still-roam-free-in-brussels/

+2023 Israel–Hamas war - A GitHub repository corresponds to the dataset used for our research purpose.
+The repository contains fact-checked articles and social media posts about the 2023 Israel–Hamas war.
+The data is extracted through the [AMUSED](https://link.springer.com/chapter/10.1007/978-3-031-10525-8_23) framework: https://github.com/Gautamshahi/2023-Israel-Hamas-war

 Denial of Pleasure: Attacking Unusual BLE Targets with a Flipper Zero: https://www.whid.ninja/blog/denial-of-pleasure-attacking-unusual-ble-targets-with-a-flipper-zero

 Study: When we see what others do, our brain sees not what we see, but what we expect: https://medicalxpress.com/news/2023-11-brain.html